SpursFan21/SpursFan21/README.md

 I'm always looking to expand my skill set and tackle new challenges, especially in the realm of scalable, cloud-native applications.

-Right now, I’m building **ScrapeSmith**, a cloud-based SaaS platform for automated web scraping, data cleaning, and AI-analysis using an API-gateway microservice architecture.
+Right now, I’m building **ScrapeSmith**, a cloud-based SaaS platform for automated web scraping, data cleaning, and AI analysis, using a microservice architecture.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/duncan-turner-09b89318a/).